Who is a good candidate for prism lenses?

 Additionally, prism lenses can be beneficial for a variety of individuals who have vision disorders such as difficulty with fine motor tasks, visual perception, spatial awareness, binocular vision and visual-motor coordination.

 It's important to note that prism lenses are just one potential solution for these vision disorders, and our functional optometrist will work with you to determine the best course of treatment for your individual needs.
-If you are experiencing symptoms such as double vision, crossed eyes, or difficulty with depth perception, don't hesitate to Book an Appointment with our optometrist for a functional eye examination to determine if prism lenses are suitable for you.

 The Role of Prisms in Stroke Rehabilitation: Addressing Spatial Neglect